Updated on September 3rd, 2021 by Nikolaos Sismanis

 While the company is technology-focused, considering its innovative online marketplace, its investment into Virgil Abloh’s Off-White has given it direct exposure to the fashion world by operating actual retail locations.
 Farfetch has yet to turn a profit (its positive bottom-line was a one-off event), but its sales are strengthening, as Off-White is becoming a cultural phenomenon, exploding in popularity.

 Despite the rapid revenue growth (43.5% YoY in Q2), and the stock’s prolonged rally, the stock’s valuation is not entirely crazy at 5.9 times its forward sales.
 That is, assuming the current growth rate does not take a nosedive moving forward.

 Altimeter trimmed its position by 13% quarter-over-quarter.
 Farfetch is now Altimeter’s tenth-largest holding.

 Holding the stock for nearly a decade (initially bought in Q4-2011), United Airlines is Altimeter’s seventh-largest holding.
 Airlines were one of the adversely impacted companies by COVID-19, while traveling remains restricted in many parts of the world even as vaccinations advance.

-United Airlines is Altimeter’s seventh-largest holding despite the fund trimming its position by 13% during the quarter.
+United Airlines is Altimeter’s tenth-largest holding despite the fund trimming its position by 30% during the quarter.

-Altimeter has been delivering some of the most impressive returns we have seen in hedge funds, outperforming the overall market indices by a solid margin.
+Altimeter has been delivering robust returns amongst its hedge fund peers, underperforming the overall market indices by a slight margin.
 Its concentrated portfolio of high conviction equities has been greatly paying off and proven to be a viable strategy.
 That said, investors looking to tap into Altimeter’s holdings should be wary of the fund’s lack of diversification and the tech sector’s sky-high valuations.